ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Return to the top by [clicking here]( /docs/services/cloud-object-storage?topic=cloud-object-storage-aspera).
 {:note}

 The best way to use {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Java SDK is to use Maven to manage dependencies.
-If you aren't familiar with Maven, you get can get up and running with the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html){:new_window} guide.
+If you aren't familiar with Maven, you get can get up and running with the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html){: external} guide.
 {: java}

 Maven uses a file named `pom.xml` to specify the libraries (and their versions) needed for a Java project.
 Below is an example `pom.xml` file for using the {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Java SDK